Zagreb in 1 Day

 Museum of Broken Relationships

 My guide book describes the museum as ‘quirky and innovative’.
 While some of it is interesting and poignant, there are many long-winded self-indulgent explanations of failed love affairs.
-However, it’s kind of a Zagreb must-see so I’m glad we visited.
+However, it’s kind of a Zagreb must-see, so overall I’m glad we visited.

 Museum of Broken Relationships - Divorce Day Mad Dwarf